philipturner/transimpedance-amplifier/README.md

 | C\_midf\_comp         | C10       | 297&ndash;301 pF |
 | voltage divider 1 kΩ  | R12       | 1003&ndash;1023 Ω |
 | voltage divider 15 kΩ | R13       | 15.00 kΩ |

+---

+I fixed the problem.
+Several pins of the potentiometers were disconnected, meaning the TIA feedback was likely disconnected.
+I changed the following variables to repair them:
+- Use the large (THT) tip instead of the small (SMT) tip.
+Yes, I specifically chose to solder the trimpots with the small tip because the lead diameters were small.
+- Use 370 °C instead of 350 °C for the soldering iron temperature.
+The solder re-melted quite nicely, without applying any flux.